-Stable Groups: A stable group is a group with fixed membership that stays together without mixing with any other groups for any activities
+Stable Groups: A stable group is a group with fixed membership that stays together without mixing with any other groups for any activities.

-Cohorts: In this document, "cohorts" has a specific meaning, which are groups of students who are meeting for targeted supports and intervention services while the school is closed to in-person instruction and in addition to distance learning.
+Cohorts: In this document, "cohorts" has a specific meaning, which are groups of students who are meeting for targeted supports and intervention services while in the distance learning program.
 All of the provisions in the Cohorting Guidance must be followed for such cohorts to meet, as a maximum of 16 individuals (students and staff).
 In this document, "cohort" does not refer to the more general "stable groups" that are participating in Hybrid Learning.

-Cleaning: "Cleaning" involves water and soap or a detergent, does not use disinfecting agents, and significantly decreases germs on surfaces and decreases infectious risks.
+Cleaning: "Cleaning" involves water and soap or a detergent, and significantly decreases germs on surfaces and decreases infectious risks.